offmitch/patient-details/README.md

 DB_NAME=
 DB_USER=
 DB_PASS=
-# Please do not push this file to GitHub as it contains confidential information.
+# Please do not push this file to GitHub as it contains confidential information!
 ```

 ## 🌍 Hosting